dodgepudding/webex/README.md

 Webex is a HTML interface jQuery  plugin
 ======
 This framework depends on jQuery 1.4+, only need to run `$('body').compile()` to take effects.
-DOM elements includes class attribution like `.ajax` or `.load` or `.dialog`  and so on will auto trig to do ajax post, ajax load(auto cross-domain) or show dialog...
+DOM elements includes class attribution like `.ajax` or `.load` or `.dialog`  and so on will auto trigger ajax post, ajax load(auto cross-domain) or show dialog...
 That's a comfort way to make one webpage ajaxable.

 compile.js
 ------